Create Your First Service Flows

 Write a concise response to the customer's message.

-Use the following template as a guide, replace anything enclosed in brackets and use GitHub Markdown to format line breaks.
+Use the following template as a guide, replacing anything enclosed in brackets.
+Use GitHub Markdown to format line breaks.

 ### Response Template